radanalyticsio/oshinko-s2i/test/e2e/README.md

 ``S2I_TEST_INTEGRATED_REGISTRY``

-  This is the IP address of the integrated registry and it needs to be set when running tests against a full OpenShift instance.
+  This is the IP address of the integrated registry and it needs to be set when running tests against a full OpenShift instance from the OpenShift master host and using the integrated registry.
 It does not need to be set when running against an instance created with "oc cluster up".

 ```sh
 $ S2I_TEST_INTEGRATED_REGISTRY=172.123.456.89:5000 test/e2e/run.sh
 ```

+``S2I_TEST_EXTERNAL_REGISTRY``

+  This is the IP address of a docker registry to use as an alternative to either the integrated registry or the local docker daemon when "oc cluster up" is used to provide the OpenShift instance.
+If this is set then `S2I_TEST_EXTERNAL_USER` and `S2I_TEST_EXTERNAL_PASSWORD` must also be set so that the tests can log in to the registry.

 ``S2I_TEST_IMAGE`` (default is radanalytics-pyspark)